 While it's easy to overlook, a properly fitting shoe is essential to riding performance and comfort.
 Specialized uses its Body Geometry system to ensure that the end product suits riders' needs.
 For this model, Specialized has focused on the Longitudinal Arch, Metatarsal Button, and Varus Wedge for efficiency as well as body alignment.

 The 2FO DH is a superbly grippy shoe that won't send your feet flying off the pedals during critical sections of the trail.
 More impressively, the damping properties mean that you'll stay comfortable even in rough rock gardens.
-Find out more about why the Specialized 2FO DH Flat is one of our favorite flat pedal shoes for downhill and enduro riding.
+And while we would have liked to see a wider throat to offer a little more adjustability with the laces our reviewer said that, "I never found myself clawing the insole with my toes which is a telltale sign your shoes aren't supporting your foot as they should.”

-Crankbrothers' Stamp Speedlace is a mid-range flat pedal shoe from the manufacturer known for its pedals and components.
 The synthetic upper is combined with a reinforced toe box to offer protection from hits and rock strikes.
 The shoe also has venting on the sides to help with ventilation despite a large and well-padded tongue.

-The Speedlace retention system features laces with a pull tab to quickly secure them.
+The Speed Lace retention system features laces with a pull tab to quickly secure them.
 The tab can also be tucked under a strap on the tongue.
-A velcro strap is also placed along the top of the shoe to further secure it on riders' feet.
+A Velcro strap is also placed along the top of the shoe to further secure it on riders' feet.

-The overall performance of the Stamp Speedlace was fantastic.
+The overall performance of the Stamp Speed Lace was fantastic when we tested them.
 They fit well, are comfortable, breathe well, and dry quickly.
-The feel on the pedals is great and the rubber is sticky enough.
-Read more of our thoughts about the Crankbrothers Stamp Speedlace flat pedal shoe in our full review.
+The feel on the pedals is great and – while the Five Ten is still the leader for sole grip – the rubber is sticky enough.

-Bontrager’s Flatline has been around for a while and is a worthy alternative to the category-dominating FiveTen Freeriders.
-The shoe uses Vibram's stickiest rubber compound, MegaGrip, so your feet won't be going anywhere anytime soon. a shallow EVA-backed sole gives just the right amount of flex for a communicative connection to the pedals.
+Bontrager’s Flatline has been around for a while and is a worthy alternative to the category-dominating Five Ten Freeriders.
+The shoe uses Vibram's stickiest rubber compound, MegaGrip, so your feet won't be going anywhere anytime soon.
+A shallow EVA-backed sole gives just the right amount of flex for a communicative connection to the pedals.

-In terms of outright pedal traction, we found the Tallac's to be comparable with all the established category leaders.
+In terms of outright pedal traction, we found the Tallac to be comparable with all the established category leaders.
 The hexagonal sole lugs and chosen rubber compound lock brilliantly with aggressive pedal pins while remaining just about loose enough to allow for on-the-fly foot position adjustments.

 Ideal for gravel grinding, cyclo-cross and cross-country mountain biking, the Specialized S-Works Recon is a state-of-the-art shoe designed to prioritize performance over everything else.
-As a result, the shoe is as light as you’d expect, 270g to be precise.
+As a result, the shoe is as light as you’d expect – 270g to be precise.

 Specialized says neither of these attributes has negatively impacted the S-Works Recon’s ergonomics and claims the Body Geometry sole and footbed have been optimized to nullify injury and promote the best possible foot alignment.